iteratelabs/cassia-ruby/README.md

 ```ruby
 access_controller.close_scan(aps: ["CC:1B:E0:E7:FE:F8",  "CC:1B:E0:E7:FE:F8", "CC:1B:E0:E7:FE:F8"])
 ```
-`access_controller` is a `Cassia::AccessController` object which contains attributes and structures of a Cassia access controller.

 `aps` is an array of one or multiple router's MAC address.

-#### Connect to One Automatically Selected Router from the router list
+#### Connect A Device to An Automatically Selected Router from the router list
 ```ruby
 access_controller.connect_device(aps: '*', device_mac: "CC:1B:E0:E7:FE:F8")
 ```
-`access_controller` is a `Cassia::AccessController` object which contains attributes and structures of a Cassia access controller.

 `aps` is an array of one or multiple router's MAC address, or the string '*' which refers to all currently connected routers.
 `device_mac` is the mac address of the device that you are connecting to.
 You may only pass in one MAC address.